Tony worked across Saudi Arabia in Riyadh, Al-Khobar, and Jeddah, where he met his wife, who has worked there for 12 years.

 Help in Saudi Arabia

-Police will rarely talk English.
-If you keep talking at them, they will more often than not just wave you on your way just to get rid of you!
-Don't try this if you are a Filipino or an Indian as you will likely just get locked up!
+Police will rarely speak English.
+If you keep talking at them, they will, more often than not, just wave you on your way just to get rid of you!
+Don't try this if you are a Filipino or an Indian, as you will likely just get locked up!